-- 20. The School realises the importance of ensuring that pupils are able, and know how, to stay safe online and provides regular training and education to that effect, both through PSHCE and other occasional training. - 21.
-In particular, the School will work with its IT consultants to ensure that suitable filtering is in place to ensure that pupils are safe from terrorist and extremist material when accessing the internet in School. - 22.
+- 21. The School realises the importance of ensuring that pupils are able, and know how, to stay safe online and provides regular training and education to that effect, both through PSHCE and other occasional training. - 22.
+In particular, the School will work with its IT consultants to ensure that suitable filtering is in place to ensure that pupils are safe from terrorist and extremist material when accessing the internet in School.
+Any attempts to access terrorist or extremist material via a school owned device or via the School's wi-fi network will generate an alert to the DSL.
+The system will not however prevent pupil's from accessing material via their own personal devices using their own data.
+Staff must therefore remain highly vigilant. - 23.
 As with other online risks of harm, every teacher needs to be aware of the risks posed by the online activity of extremist and terrorist groups.